lithnet/access-manager-docs/help-and-support/app-pages/access-manager-agent-policies-linux-page.md

 Specify the name for the custom agent policy.

+{% hint style="info" %}
-> Note: This field is not configurable for the default policy.
+Note: This field is not configurable for the default policy.
+{% endhint %}

 #### Policy is enabled

 Determines whether the custom agent policy is enabled for targeting.

+{% hint style="info" %}
-> Note: This field is not configurable for the default policy.
+Note: This field is not configurable for the default policy.
+{% endhint %}

 #### Agent check-in interval (minutes)